fsprojects/FsUnit/README.md

 =======

 **FsUnit** is a set of libraries that makes unit-testing with F# more enjoyable.
 It adds a special syntax to your favorite .NET testing framework.
-FsUnit currently supports NUnit, MbUnit, and xUnit.
+FsUnit currently supports NUnit, MbUnit, xUnit, and MsTest (VS11 only).

 The goals of FsUnit are: